MadBomber/ocassionally/README.md

 # ocassionally

+We all make mistakes occasionally.
+Your code should be allowed to as well.
+I don't mean the bugs/defects that you occasionally let loose by accident.
+I mean on purpose.
+Doesn't it feel sometimes like your code is out to get you, or is it just me?
+Maybe it is.

 ocassionally it works; and, ocassionally it doesn't.
 Why should your program work the same way every time?
+You don't.
 That is boring.
 Add some spice to your code.
 Make debugging it harder.
 Model real-world things with fuzzy conditionals.

 Conditional blocks of the 'if' and 'unless' are so black-and-white.
 Add some color to your code with ocassionally.

 ## Installation